-As we know skull supports the face structure and protects brain, rib cage does protecting for lungs and heart.
+As we know skull supports the face structure and protects the brain, ribcage does protect for lungs and heart.

-There is sternum-chestbone in the middle of rib cage.
+There is sternum-chestbone in the middle of the ribcage.
 Ribs, 10 of them goes up backwards toward the spine on the back, check the arrow above to see; plus the angle I drew on the right-up side of the drawing.

 When we look at it from front scapula -a triangle form- is partly covered by ribs; on the back we can see it clearly.
 It moves as we move our arms up and down.

 Collarbone, scapula and upper arm bone (humerus) meet at a point.
 I think this is also important and helpful.